-Ghatabadhan leaders mock Interim Budget 2019
+Ghatabandhan leaders mock Interim Budget 2019

 Bengaluru, Feb 1: Ghatabandhan leaders mock Interim Budget 2019 presented by Finance Minister Piyush Goyal on Friday.